Serious damage to property or injury to a person

 - serious damage to the property or its contents, or to a neighbouring property, or

 - physical injury to someone living at the property or to someone from a neighbouring property.

 An Order of termination ends the lease on the date ordered by the Court.

-If a court makes a Family Violence Order against a tenant, the court may also make an order ending their lease, and make a new lease on behalf of the person affected by the order (the ‘victim’).
-The new lease will continue on the same terms and conditions as the old lease.
+If a court makes a Family Violence Order against a tenant, the court may make an order ending their lease.
+The court may also make a new lease for the benefit of the person affected by the violence or the person against whom the Family Violence Order is made.

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.